nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 **MSS**

-1. User enters the student name or specified keyword to be searched.
+1. User enters the specified keyword to be searched.
-2. TutorsPet shows a list of searched students.
+1. TutorsPet shows a list of searched students.

-    Use case ends.

 **Extensions**

 * 1a.
+The given search command is in an incorrect format.
+  * 1a1.
+TutorsPet shows an error message.

+    Use case ends.
+* 2a.
+The given search command has two of the same parameters.
+  * 2a1.
+TutorsPet executes the command while taking in the last occurrence of the parameters only.

+    Use case resumes at step 2.
+* 3a.
 The search result list is empty.

   Use case ends.